 Using Personal Fall Arrest Systems

 Personal fall arrest systems, or PFASs, typically include an anchorage and connectors, a retractable lifeline, a shock-absorbing lanyard, a full-body harness, and in some cases, a deceleration system that works together to help catch workers in the event of a fall.
-Should workers fail to correctly calculate their fall clearance before using PFASs, however, these systems may prove ineffective and catastrophic accidents may still occur.
+Should workers fail to correctly calculate their fall clearance before using PFASs, however, these systems may prove ineffective, and workplace injuries may still occur.

 The Length of the Lanyard, Deceleration Device, and Harness